 Meanwhile, whole-word authors found it necessary to come up with new arguments to counter the potential competition from the new phonics-based textbooks entering the market in the mid-sixties.
 The argument they used most effectively was that "research" had shown that there was no one best way to teach reading to all children.
-Since "research" can be used to prove anything, the new argument could be debated forever to create an unending state of academic confusion in reading pedagogy.
+Since "research' can be used to prove anything, the new argument could be debated forever to create an unending state of academic confusion in reading pedagogy.
 Adding to the confusion was an expansion of the pedagogic vocabulary, the use of new terms borrowed from linguistics and elsewhere, sometimes to convey new concepts, at other times to obfuscate the obvious.
+The linguists, for example, reaffirmed the alphabetic principle underlying written English but came out strongly against teaching children to articulate the isolated sounds.
 What emerged in IRA circles was an "eclectic" consensus that offered phonics advocates a few bones to quiet them down.
 But the debate continued to rage.

-However, a new level of sophistication in whole-word pedagogy was reached in 1967 when Prof. Kenneth S. Goodman, the Scott Foresman editor who has inherited William S. Gray's mantle of leadership, published his controversial article, "Reading: A Psycholinguistic Guessing Game," in the May 1967 Journal of the Reading Specialist.
+However, a new level of sophistication in whole-word pedagogy was reached in 1967 when Prof. Kenneth S. Goodman, the Scott Foresman editor who has inherited William S. Gray's mantle of leadership, published his controversial article, "Reading: A Psycholinguistic Guessing Game," in the May 1967 Journal of Reading Specialist.
 It was, for all practical purposes, an attempt by a professor-of-education whole-word author to discredit the new phonics competition from Lippincott.
 Goodman wrote:

-The teacher's manual of the Lippincott Basic Reading incorporates a letter by letter varians in the justification of its reading approach: "In short, following this program the child learns from the beginning to see words exactly as the most skillful readers see them . . . as whole images of complete words with all their letters."
+The teacher's manual of the Lippincott Basic Reading incorporates a letter by letter varians in the justification of its reading approach:

+"In short, following this program the child learns from the beginning to see words exactly as the most skillful readers see them . . . as whole images of complete words with all their letters."